superfly/docs/flyctl/cmd/flyctl_certs_check.md

 Checks the DNS configuration for the specified hostname.
-Displays results in the same format as the `show` command.
+Displays results in the same format as the SHOW command.

 ## Usage
 ~~~
 flyctl certs check <hostname> [flags]
 ~~~